Patina

 Additionally, the term is used to describe the aging of high-quality leather.
 The patinas on leather goods are unique to the type of leather, frequency of use, and exposure.

 Patinas can provide a protective covering to materials that would otherwise be damaged by corrosion or weathering.
 They may also be aesthetically appealing.

 Usage

 On metal, patina is a coating of various chemical compounds such as oxides, carbonates, sulfides, or sulfates formed on the surface during exposure to atmospheric elements (oxygen, rain, acid rain, carbon dioxide, sulfur-bearing compounds).
-In common parlance, weathering rust on steel is often mistakenly referred to as patina.
 Patina also refers to accumulated changes in surface texture and color that result from normal use of an object such as a coin or a piece of furniture over time.

 Archaeologists also use the term patina to refer to a corticated layer that develops over time that is due to a range of complex factors on flint tools and ancient stone monuments.
 This has led stone tool analysts in recent times to generally prefer the term cortification as a better term to describe the process than patination.